roc/crates/repl_wasm

 3. Run a local HTTP server

-Browsers won't load .wasm files over the file:// protocol, so you need to serve the files in ./www/build/ from a local web server.
+Browsers won't load .wasm files over the file:// protocol, so you need to serve the files in ./website/build/ from a local web server.
 Any server will do, but this example should work on any system that has Python 3 installed:

-cd www/public
+cd website/public

 python3 -m http.server